Lesson 4 of 7 - optimize your relationships

 colorbar.gif (1095 bytes)

-The Web address of this two-page article is http://sfhelp.org/relate/mates/love.htm
+The Web address of this article is http://sfhelp.org/relate/mates/love.htm

 This is one of a series of articles in self-improvement Lesson 4 - optimize your relationships.
-This subseries focuses on impro-ving primary relationships.
-It adds to articles proposing how to make three wise courtship decisions with and without kids from prior un-ions.
+This subseries focuses on improving primary relationships.

 “I love you not so much for who you are